How to Become a CEO: 9 Steps to Get You Into the Corner Office

 4. Start gaining experience.

 As you gain experience and rise in the ranks, aim for management roles that will allow you to run a major business unit.
-Most CEOs work their way up to high-level positions in operations or finance before they get tapped for the top job.
+Most CEOs work their way up to high-level operations or finance positions before getting tapped for the top job.

 5. Expand your expertise.

 Developing a broad range of skills and expertise is important.
 CEOs need to understand how all parts of the company interact, so gaining knowledge in more than one functional area (such as sales and finance) can be very beneficial.
-In fact, one study of management consultants who went on to executive roles found that every additional business function learned equated to about three extra years of work experience.4
+One study of management consultants who went on to executive roles found that every additional business function learned equated to about three extra years of work experience.

 Many organizations also look for chief executives with experience at the international level.
-In a marketplace that is increasingly global, understanding how cultural differences affect business functions is critical for anyone who wants to lead a large company.
+In an increasingly global marketplace, understanding how cultural differences affect business functions is critical for anyone who wants to lead a large company.

 In addition, keep in mind that staying in one role for more than two or three years is not the best way to prepare for a CEO job.
-The typical chief executive gets to the top about 24 years into his or her career, by which point he or she has generally held between eight and 11 positions.3 If you want to advance, you need to keep growing and learning.
+Botelho and Powell found that the typical chief executive gets to the top about 24 years into his or her career, by which point he or she has generally held between eight and 11 positions.
+If you want to advance, you need to keep growing and learning.
 Look for challenges that will push you out of your comfort zone and fill in the gaps in your skill set.

 6. Cultivate connections.